 With all that was riding on the race, and in spite of having exhausted himself from so many other races, Phelps dove into the pool for the 100-meter butterfly.

 Milorad Cavic, from Serbia, was the first off the wall at the 50 meter mark, with Phelps in seventh place.
-But with only 50 meters to go Phelps just kept pushing, and with unrelenting determination, his arms windmilling faster and faster, he began to close that gap with Cavic.
+With only 50 meters to go, Phelps just kept pushing.
+With unrelenting determination, his arms windmilling faster and faster, he began to close that gap with Cavic.

-Finally, with only one a few feet remaining, Cavic took his last stroke, leaving him only a few inches from the wall, which he chose to coast through.
+With only a few feet remaining, Cavic took his last stroke, leaving him only a few inches from the wall, which he chose to coast through.